 While many individuals start blogs as a way to talk about their favorite subjects or share family stories, it’s possible to make a part-time or full-time living as a blogger.
 This is a great work-from-home position, which allows you to build a business around whatever you happen to be passionate about.

-According to Technorati’s State of the Blogosphere 2011, about 18% of blogs are run by independent part-time or full-time bloggers, but only a small percentage of those bloggers consider their blog(s) to be a full-time job.
-Some bloggers start out working more than 40 hours per week on their material, only to generate lots of passive income down the road.
+Only a small percentage of bloggers consider their blog(s) to be a full-time job.
+However, some bloggers start out working more than 40 hours per week on their material, only to generate lots of passive income down the road.

 The pay: There aren’t many statistics on what bloggers across the blogosphere make on their blog.
 Superstars like Darren Rowse of Problogger and Digital Photography School make well into the six figures, while more bloggers simply supplement personal or family income by working a blog on the side.